For urgent consular assistance call

 The Australian Government does not set these rules.
 Check your passport's expiry date before you travel.
 If you're not sure it'll be valid for long enough, consider getting a new passport.

-If you're travelling on an Australian passport showing 'X' (indeterminate, intersex, or unspecified) in the sex field, you won't be able to enter the UAE.
+If you're travelling on an Australian passport showing 'X' or (non-binary, indeterminate, intersex, or unspecified) in the sex field, you won't be able to enter or transit through the UAE.
 You can only enter or transit through the UAE if you carry a passport that shows the sex specified as ‘F’ (female) or ‘M’ (male).

 Your passport is a valuable document.
 It's attractive to people who may try to use your identity to commit crimes.